mhmkhizar/sign-up-form/README.md

 - **Background Image**: Photo by [Halie West](https://unsplash.com/@haliewestphoto) on [Unsplash](https://unsplash.com).
 - **Font**: "Norse" font integrated for a unique design.

-## License

-This project is open-source and available under the MIT License.
-Feel free to use, modify, and distribute it as needed.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.